Visit Woodchester with your dog

 There are dog waste bins around the site.
 Help us to keep Woodchester special for all visitors and wildlife by remembering to clear up after your dog.

 Dogs must be on a short lead along the more sensitive areas like the play trail and on the tracks that pass through fields of grazing sheep and cows.
 Sadly, several sheep and lambs have been fatally injured by loose dogs.
-It is a criminal offence to allow your dog to chase livestock which could lead to fines and prosecution, so keeping them under close control is essential.
+It is a criminal offence to allow your dog to chase livestock which could lead to fines and prosecution, so keeping them on a short lead is essential.

 Some younger visitors can be scared of dogs so do not allow your dog on the play equipment.

 Most of the waymarked routes around the park are perfect for a good walk with your four-legged friend.
-Please keep them on a lead as this helps to protect the wildlife.
+Long leads are perfect on the woodland tracks where there are no grazing animals.
+It also helps to protect the wildlife too.